kgemas/League-AI/README.EN.md

 - Or view issues **in progress** [here](https://github.com/kgemas/League-AI/issues?q=is%3Aopen+is%3Aissue).

-- In case you get an error you haven't seen before, [create a new issue](https://github.com/kgemas/League-AI/issues/new/choose), it may take a while to fix because I received a request.
-Please pay attention when opening an issue.
+- If you have some new unresolved errors, please [create a new issue](https://github.com/kgemas/League-AI/issues/new/choose), it may take 1-2 days for me to process, but please be patient 😂

 Good luck 🐱‍👤🎶